Introduction to the Volcano Classic

 Additional Easy Valve images

-$669 with an Easy Valve Starter Kit (includes five bags and various wear and tear accouterments)
+$479 and comes with an Easy Valve Starter Kit (includes five bags and various wear and tear extras)

 It amazes me to say it, but the Volcano downsides aren’t in reference to the functionality of the vaporizer, only to its size and price.
 The Volcano is one of the largest vaporizers on the market not counting its bag, standard operation of the Volcano will also generate some noise which may not appeal to all audiences.
 Size aside, the Volcano is on the higher end of the vaporizer price spectrum, but I dare say that it has proven to stand the test of time and the price may accurately reflect what other vapor enthusiasts are willing to pay.